harrytucker/lego-scoreboard/MANUAL.md

     - Reset Team Score: this removes the score for a specific attempt made by a team.
 Allows the attempt to be re-marked by a judge.
 - Add Team: For adding a new team.
 For bulk team creation, use the CLi command `add-teams`.
 - Manage Stage: For managing the current stage.
 It is only possible to move forward a stage through this page.
 For moving back a stage, see the instructions in the Stages section above.
-- Manage Active Teams: (In progress) For managing the current active teams.
+- Manage Active Teams: For managing the current active teams.
 This is for use when the automated algorithm for sorting teams and marking them as (in)active after the stage has been moved forward is inadequate or faulty, allowing for manual correction.